sgh-eltern/newsletter/README.markdown

   $ cd 2019-03
   $ pandoc email.markdown --to plain --wrap=none | pbcopy
   ```
-* Copy it into an eMail.
+* Paste it into an eMail.